-New capabilities for Falcon CWP are designed to protect the ever-changing modern cloud as workloads evolve into various types such as containers, serverless, containers-as-a-service and more.
-Falcon CWP now has container detection to automatically defend against malware and advanced threats targeting containers with machine learning, artificial intelligence, indicators of attack, deep kernel visibility, custom indicators of compromise and behavioral blocking.
+New capabilities for Falcon Cloud Security are designed to protect the ever-changing modern cloud as workloads evolve into various types such as containers, serverless, containers-as-a-service and more.
+Falcon Cloud Security now has container detection to automatically defend against malware and advanced threats targeting containers with machine learning, artificial intelligence, indicators of attack, deep kernel visibility, custom indicators of compromise and behavioral blocking.

-A new cloud activity dashboard brings together CSPM insights from Falcon Horizon and workload protection from Falcon CWP into a single user experience that will prioritize critical issues, address runtime threats and enable cloud hunting to enable faster investigation and response time.
+A new cloud activity dashboard brings together CSPM and CWP insights from Falcon Cloud Security into a single user experience that will prioritize critical issues, address runtime threats and enable cloud hunting to enable faster investigation and response time.